Current algebras and categorified quantum groups: An action on centers of 2-representations

 \subsection{Cyclicity for the 2-category $\U_Q(\mf{g})$}

-For the sake of generality, we will not assume that $v_{ij}=-1$ in this section, except in Corollary \ref{center-weyl}.
 The 2-category $\U_Q(\mf{g})$ has an obvious pivotal structure where the adjunctions we use are those given by the cups and caps in our graphical calculus.
-The $Q$-cyclic relation \eqref{eq_almost_cyclic} implies that this structure is cyclic iff and only if $v_{ij}= 1$ for all $i,j$.
-However, in this section we will show that it is always possible to choose a different pivotal structure that is cyclic, so we can apply Proposition~\ref{center-action}.
+The cyclic relations \eqref{eq_almost_cyclic} and \eqref{eq_cyclic_dot} implies that this structure is cyclic for an arbitrary choice of $t_{ij}$.
+Note that the 2-category defined in \cite{CLau} is cyclic if and only if $v_{ij}= 1$ for all $i,j$.

-Since a single adjunction is unique up to unique isomorphism, we may as well fix the adjunction given by the leftward oriented cup and cap, that is, that which makes $\mathcal{F}_i$ left adjoint to $\mathcal{E}_i$.
-We are thus free to rescale the rightward cups (those that make $\mathcal{F}_i$ right adjoint to $\mathcal{E}_i$) by arbitrary scalars, as long as we keep using rescaling 2-functors defined in \cite{Lau3}.
-It is possible to rescale the 2-category $\Ucat_Q(\mf{g})$ so that the values of $i$-colored degree zero bubbles take arbitrary values so long as they define an adjunction.
-That is, we just have that if we replace cups by their rescaled versions, \eqref{eq_biadjoint2} still holds.
-Thus, we choose scalars $c_{i,\lambda}^{\pm}$ and define a new pivotal structure using the right adjunction given by